igoingdown/JavaAndHadoopDemos/README.md

-## package2
+## hadoop_demos

 This is a package is generated when I learn hadoop.
 It's some demos using hadoop to deal with some simple problems.

-## package_2
+## java_basic_tools

 This is a package generated when I learn java.
+Write these code to get familiar with java basic tools.

-## VirtuosoSPARQLExample1
+## virtuoso_test

-This is a class I wrote to get data from virtuoso database which stored the freebase original data.
+This is a package I wrote to get data from virtuoso database which stored the freebase original data.

- This class relies on some jars listed in
+ This package depends on some jars listed in
  [this page](http://docs.openlinksw.com/virtuoso/rdfnativestorageprovidersjena/).
  Download the jars mentioned above and add it to the project is OK.